-If you have a Dependent Care FSA (also known as DCAP) with a card, you can use it to pay tuition and fees at the childcare provider.
+If you have Dependent Care FSA (also known as a DCAP) funds on a debit card, you can use it to pay your childcare provider the required tuition and/or eligible fees.

-For more information about your benefits debit card, or to find out if your company offers them, contact your HR department.
+For more information about your benefits debit card, or to find out if your plan offers them, contact your third-party administrator (TPA) or HR department.